Ankita13-code/server-client-chat/README.md

 # server-client-chat

-A server-client chat app where the server can communicate with multiple clients at the same time
+A server-client chat app where the server can communicate with multiple clients at the same time.